syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Built-In-Customization.md

 ## Events in SfPullToRefresh

-There are three built-in events in SfPullToRefresh, which are listed below:
+The three built-in events in SfPullToRefresh are listed as follows:

 * [Pulling Event](#pulling-event)
 * [Refreshing Event](#refreshing-event)
 * [Refreshed Event](#refreshed-event)

-### Pulling Event
+### Pulling event

-The pulling event will be fired continuously as long as the pulling action is performed in the SfPullToRefresh.
+The pulling event will be fired continuously as long as the pulling action is performed in SfPullToRefresh.
 The progress of pulling can be tracked by the [PullingEventArgs.Progress](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.PullingEventArgs~Progress.html) property.

-Refer the below code example illustrating hooking of the [SfPullToRefresh.Pulling](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~Pulling_EV.html) event.
+Refer to the following code example illustrating hooking of the [SfPullToRefresh.Pulling](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~Pulling_EV.html) event:

 {% highlight c# %}